-CS 239
+New Course CS 239

-DIGITAL INTERFACE DESIGN Goose Gosselin
+DIGITAL INTERFACE DESIGN

-This course will explore the many facets of designing an interface for a successful human/computer interaction.
-We complex behavior emerges only after will cover topics such as button theory, guiding the user, theories of instruction and to each other.
-ANN have been used to communication, and digital sensory overload.
+facets of designing an interface for a successful human/computer interaction.
+We NEURAL NETWORKS will cover topics such as button theory, guiding the user, theories of instruction and communication, and digital sensory overload.
 By the end of the semester a student will be able to design and evaluate interfaces for today's technologies.

-There will be several interface design projects during the semester in which students will be working in small -groups.
-Readings will focus on traditionalmethods of design as well as Human/Computer Interaction techniques.
+There will be several interface design projects during the semester in which students will be working in small groups.
+Readings will focus on traditional methods of design as well as Human/Computer Interaction techniques.
 Students will also be analyzing and critiquing existing multimedia tutors.
-Final discussions will be led by students. projects will be presented to the class at the Students will also be encouraged to end of the semester.
+Final projects will be presented to the class at the end of the semester.

-Students should have basic knowledge of a computer-based drawing program, background in traditional teaching hours and 50 minutes.
-Enrollment is theories, or sufficient programming/authoring skills to create a navigable series of screen shots.
-The course Course Canceled will not explicitly teach students to use software packages or program computers.
+Students should have basic knowledge of a computer-based drawing program, background in traditional teaching theories, or sufficient programming/authoring skills to create a navigable series of screen shots.
+The course will not explicitly teach students to use software packages or program computers.
 Students are expected to have some skills or be willing to learn new skills with limited assistance.